andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 The same idea can be applied to the command `decr`.

 Redis does not take care of the case (uppercase/lowercase) of the **command** (like "`set`" or "`get`").

+I used in Linux Mint the app `redis-cli` to interact with Redis.
+Please see [this link](https://github.com/andreterceiro/dio-claro-spring--nosql-studies) (section related to key-value systems) to see how to install it in your system.